kirby-deprecated-plugins/kirby-serp/docs/options.md

 By default all pages on your site will be used in Kirby Serp and sorted alphabetically.
 You can set your own collection if you want.

-### filter.collection

-In case you need to filter the title and the description, you can do that with filters.

-- Use `print_r($args['defaults'])` to see which default values you can change.
-- You also have access to `$args['page']`, which is the page object in the loop.

 ### limit

 On each page, 10 items is listed by default.
 You can change this if you want.